How To Grow Out Bleached Hair

 Step 2: Decide On The Color For Natural Hair

-You will be using hair color to achieve the new regrown hair color.
+You will be using hair dye to achieve the new regrown hair color.
 You will be growing your hair color out by using two shades of colors.
 While one color will cater to your bleached hair, the other is for natural hair.
 In this step, you will choose the hair color for you to regrow hair.
-It is a slow process and you need to be patient.
+It is a slow hair styling process, and you need to be patient.

 Step 3: Choose The Color For Bleached Hair